 4. Functions as a Skin Toner

 This well-known beverage also acts as an organic toner for your skin.
-It enables draw-out pollutions to decrease huge pores and give your skin a pleasant, healthy glow.
-It even helps keep your skin hydrated, which is essential for healthy skin.
+It eliminates pollution, decreases huge pores, and gives your skin a pleasant, healthy glow.
+It even helps keep your skin hydrated, essential for healthy skin.

 5. Treats Acne and Pimples

 The catechins in green tea are antibacterial agents that aid in fighting skin acne-causing bacteria.
-Catechins even help control hormonal imbalances in the body, one of the key reasons for skin break out.
+Catechins even help control hormonal imbalances in the body, one of the key reasons for skin break.

-Furthermore, the anti-inflammatory property of green tea decreases the redness and irritation realized by skin break out.
+Furthermore, the anti-inflammatory properties of green tea decrease redness and irritation caused by skin breakouts.

 6. Promote Hair Growth

 Green tea contains high amounts of antioxidants that advance hair development.
-The catechins in it have 5-alpha-reductase restraining properties that help block DHT (Dihydrotestosterone), one of the key reasons for male baldness.
+Its catechins have 5-alpha-reductase restraining properties that help block DHT (Dihydrotestosterone), one of the key reasons for male baldness.

-It can even advance the development of new hair and anticipate basic issues like dry scalp and dandruff.
+It can even advance new hair development and anticipate basic issues like dry scalp and dandruff.

 A recent report published in the Journal of the National Medical Association found that the polyphenols in green tea helped prevent male baldness among rodents.